DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ```

 In Diligent Engine, command queues are exposed through immediate contexts.
 An immediate context allows recording commands
 directly, or executing command lists recorded by the deferred contexts.
-Every immediate context encomasses a single software queue.
+Every immediate context encompasses a single software queue.

 We use a helper function `AddContext()` to find the required queue and add it to the context create info.